Multi Component Dark Matter in a Minimal Model: Model

 together with the canonical kinetic and mass terms,

-The discrete symmetry forbids linear and cubic terms in $\phi$, as well as fermion mixing term as $\bar{\psi_1}\psi_2$, ensuring that the vacuum expectation value of $\phi$ vanishes and that there is no mixing between $\phi$ and the SM Higgs boson.
+The discrete symmetry forbids linear and cubic terms in $\phi$, as well as fermion mixing term $\bar{\psi_1}\psi_2$, ensuring that the vacuum expectation value of $\phi$ vanishes and that there is no mixing between $\phi$ and the SM Higgs boson.
 Consequently, the Higgs-portal operator $\phi^2 H^\dagger H$ provides the only renormalizable interaction between the dark sector and the SM.
+After electroweak symmetry breaking, one can expand the Higgs field as